The Spanish American War in Cuba

 McKinley wanted to have peace without attacking Havana and Spain itself

-On July 18, the Spanish Foreign Minister, sent out feelers for peace .He asked the Spanish ambassador in Paris, Fernando Leon y Castillo to ask the french government to use its good offices to contact the United states regarding peace .Thus began peace negotiation to end what Secretary of State John Hay who helped negotiate the Treay of Paris the ' splendid little war.'
-Some terms were settled without much arguement, independence for Cuba, giving up Puerto Rico for an indemnity and guam as well. the question of te Philippines caused extensive discussion .there was considerable anti-imperialist sentiment in America, despite this, it was thought best to annex the Philippines
+On July 18, the Spanish Foreign Minister, sent out feelers for peace .He asked the Spanish ambassador in Paris, Fernando Leon y Castillo to ask the French government to use its good offices to contact the United states regarding peace .Thus began peace negotiation to end what Secretary of State John Hay who helped negotiate the Treaty of Paris the ' splendid little war.'
+Some terms were settled without much argument, independence for Cuba, giving up Puerto Rico for an indemnity and Guam as well. the question of the Philippines caused extensive discussion .there was considerable anti-imperialist sentiment in America, despite this, it was thought best to annex the Philippines

 Hostilities were halted on August 12, 1898 with the signing in Washington of a Protocol of Peace between the United States and Spain.
 McKinley wanted to have peace without attacking Havana and Spain itself .The formal peace treaty was signed in Paris on December 10, 1898 and was ratified by the United States Senate on February 6, 1899.
 It came into force on April 11, 1899.
 Cubans participated only as observers.